Investor Relations

 (4) Impacts due to the stoppage of or constraints placed on business activities as a result of natural disasters, climate change, etc.

-In addition, based on the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), we are assessing and analyzing the business risks and opportunities that climate change imposes to the Group, reflecting them in the Group’s business strategies and promoting information disclosure, as well as working to contribute to the realization of a decarbonized society by 2050.
+Furthermore, in alignment with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), the Group assesses and analyzes the business risks and opportunities associated with climate change.
+These findings are integrated into the Group’s business strategies, promoting transparent information disclosure, and striving to contribute to achieving carbon neutrality by 2050.

 (5) Risks related to research and development and technological innovation